 This one is arguably the most self-explanatory of them all.
 It goes without saying that for any IT product to be viable, it has to work in a fast and reliable manner.
 Unfortunately, security solutions have always stood on the slower side of the performance spectrum.
-This happens because of a high amount of data (or online traffic, in the case of VPNs) that such a solution has to check or encrypt in real time.
+This happens because of a high amount of data (or online traffic, in the case of VPN services) that such a solution has to check or encrypt in real time.
 Also, the VPN technology adds another problem to the performance question by redirecting the traffic through an additional waypoint – VPN server.

 So, to be successful, VPN services have numerous ways to tackle this issue.
 The most common one is to have as many server locations as possible to cut the extra distance that traffic has to travel.
 However, we feel like this is quite a costly solution.
 So in the future, with the overall development of internet connection quality and speeds, we expect to see more and more smaller VPN providers abandoning most of their servers and having only a couple of the most critical left.

 Bigger VPN providers, on the other hand, will probably keep to as many servers as possible, since part of their profits come from users who need access to very specific locations.
 They will also most likely invest in a better-quality equipment.
 Their top priority should be balancing performance speed of their VPN products and an ever-increasing amount of features within them.

 Simple VPN service, anyone?